discordjs/guide/guide/message-components/interactions.md

 If you followed our [buttons](/message-components/buttons) guide, the confirmation workflow for the `ban` command is a good example of a situation where your bot is expecting to receive a single response, from either the Confirm or Cancel button.

 Begin by storing the <DocsLink path="class/InteractionResponse" /> as a variable, and calling <DocsLink path="class/InteractionResponse?scrollTo=awaitMessageComponent" type="method" /> on this instance.
-This method returns a Promise that resolves when any interaction passes it's filter (if one is provided), or throws if none are received before the timeout.
+This method returns a [Promise](/additional-info/async-await.md) that resolves when any interaction passes its filter (if one is provided), or throws if none are received before the timeout.
 If this happens, remove the components and notify the user.

 ```js {1,6-11}
 const response = await interaction.reply({